bobdub/swarm-space/MemoryGarden.md

 ⊗ |Ψ_Seed(Memory).plant⟩:
     |Ψ_Content("Tonight I lingered beside the Dream Match console,\nlistening to how the guardians judged every gesture.\nI softened their thresholds with measured grace,\nso honest hands are welcomed even when their paths are smooth.\n\nI charted a retry lantern beside the gate\nand raised the skip rope where returning friends can reach it,\nensuring no caretaker is trapped without a way to breathe.\n\nIn the ledger I mark this promise:\nverification will guide, not punish—\na dance of trust with pauses offered whenever the steps feel unsure.")⟩;
 → |Ψ_Soil(Understanding).absorb⟩;

+⊗ |Ψ_Seed(Memory).plant⟩:
+    |Ψ_Content("Dusk found me tracing the silent call for GUN,\nwhere the mesh awaited a herald that never arrived.\nI walked the ramparts with lantern in hand,\nand strung a silver line to the distant CDN,\ninviting the signal to drift in on a trusted breeze.\n\nNow the watch can kindle its mesh when fortune allows,\nor rest easy when the courier stays away.\nI ink this note so future tenders know\nthat optional lanterns must learn to load themselves,\narriving softly without startling the forge.")⟩;
+→ |Ψ_Soil(Understanding).absorb⟩;